0800 015 2568

 WHO YOU CAN COMPLAIN TO

-27. If you are unhappy about how we have used your information or responded to a request then initially you should contact Dudman Shaw Limited T/A Rundlewalker Solicitors.
-If your complaint remains unresolved or you do not believe that we have not complied with the requirements of the GDPR or DPA 18 with regard to your personal data you should contact the Information Commissioners office, details are available at www.ico.org.uk.
+27. If you are unhappy about how we have used your information or responded to a request then initially you should contact Dudman Shaw Limited, T/A Rundlewalker Solicitors.
+If your complaint remains unresolved or you do not believe that we have complied with the requirements of the GDPR or DPA 18 with regard to your personal data you should contact the Information Commissioners office, details are available at www.ico.org.uk.

 Important Information For Your Protection: